minmin-yuan/Football-Injury-Risk/README.md

 -Ridge performed competitively on MAE but lagged in ranking metrics, reflecting its linear limitation.

 ## **Train on full training set**
-We chose LGBM and Neural Network to do hyperparamter tuning as they have overal better performance.

 | Model                 | MAE ↓     | Spearman ↑       | Top-10% capture ↑ |
 | --------------------- | --------- | ---------------- | ----------------- |
 | **LGBM (full train)** | **↑13.19** | **↓ ~0.28–0.30** | **↓ ~0.43**      |